Click on a question to reveal the answer, clicking on the question again will hide the answer.

 First, NCDV could draft a warning letter for you, requesting the abuser to stop their unacceptable behaviour immediately.

 Secondly, NCDV could help you make an ‘on notice’ application for an injunction.
 This is exactly the same as an emergency injunction except for the procedure used.
-Whereas you are able to obtain an emergency injunction on the same day you first go to court, without the abuser knowing anything at all, an on notice application means being given a future court date when the injunction application will be heard with both yourself and the abuser present.
-The injunction would have the same powers attached to it and the police could arrest immediately on breach.
+Whereas you are able to obtain an emergency injunction on the same day you first go to court, without the abuser knowing anything at all, and on notice, the application means being given a future court date when the injunction application will be heard with both yourself and the abuser present.
+The injunction would have the same powers attached to it and the police could arrest immediately on a breach.

 Our main concern is your protection and welfare, so it is not a problem if you choose to take no further action with us.
-We will of course discuss your decision with you to make sure you feel safe and secure, so please make sure you call to let us know.
-If you change your mind, simply get back in touch and we will pick up your case from where we left – no one will judge you for having changed you mind.
+We will, of course, discuss your decision with you to make sure you feel safe and secure, so please make sure you call to let us know.
+If you change your mind, simply get back in touch and we will pick up your case from where we left – no one will judge you for having changed your mind.

-You can help NCDV first by keeping us informed of any changes in your circumstances.
-If you have a voicemail or text message asking you to call us, please do so as soon as conveniently possible.
+We are here to help you but you can help us by keeping us informed of any changes in your circumstances.
+If you have a voicemail, text message or email asking you to call us, please do so as soon as conveniently possible.